 Current research by Florencia Montagnini:

-My overall research objective is to design restoration strategies for degraded forest landscapes in tropical regions, focusing on tree plantations and agroforestry systems, with special emphasis on Latin America.
-We are currently conducting research in Argentina, Brazil, Costa Rica, Panama, and Mexico, thus covering a whole range of tropical ecosystems including lowland tropical rainforests, dry forests and savannas, and montane tropical and subtropical forests.
+My overall research objective is to design restoration strategies for degraded forest landscapes in tropical regions, focusing on reforestation and agroforestry systems, with special emphasis on Latin America.
+We are currently conducting research in Argentina, Brazil, Costa Rica, Colombia, Panama, and Mexico, thus covering a whole range of tropical ecosystems including lowland tropical rainforests, dry forests and savannas, and montane tropical and subtropical forests.

-We are collaborating with local academic/research institutions in each country, such as the School of Forest Science and the National Institute for Agricultural Technology (INTA) in Misiones, Argentina; CEPLAC (Center for Cacao Promotion and Research), and the Center for Environmental Studies of the Michelin Company in Bahia, Brazil; CATIE (Tropical Agriculture Research and Higher Education Center), and the Organization for Tropical Studies (OTS) in Costa Rica; the Center for Tropical Forest Science (CTFS) of the Smithsonian Tropical Research Institution (STRI), and the Panama Canal Authority (ACP) in Panama; and the National University of Hidalgo in Mexico.
+We are collaborating with local academic/research institutions in each country, such as the School of Forest Science and the National Institute for Agricultural Technology (INTA) in Misiones, Argentina; CEPLAC (Center for Cacao Promotion and Research), and the Center for Environmental Studies of the Michelin Company in Bahia, Brazil; CATIE (Tropical Agriculture Research and Higher Education Center), and the Organization for Tropical Studies (OTS) in Costa Rica; CIPAV (Center for Research in Sustainable Agricultural Systems) in Colombia;the Center for Tropical Forest Science (CTFS) of the Smithsonian Tropical Research Institution (STRI), and the Panama Canal Authority (ACP) in Panama; and the National University of Hidalgo in Mexico.

-In Misiones, NE Argentina, we maintain several long term experimental settings consisting of pure and mixed plantations with native timber species on degraded land; enrichment of degraded secondary forest with native timber and agroforestry species; and agroforestry systems of organic commercial crops in combination with valuable timber trees.
+In Misiones, NE Argentina, we maintain long term experimental settings consisting of pure and mixed plantations with native timber species on degraded land; enrichment of degraded secondary forest with native timber and agroforestry species; and agroforestry systems of organic commercial crops in combination with valuable timber trees.
 The Misiones forests are part of the Interior Atlantic Forests, an expanse of the highly threatened Atlantic Forest of Brazil.
 We are using the results of our long-term experiences in establishing new projects that investigate the use of native tree species to ameliorate environmental conditions in terms of soil and water quality, in various locations and in collaboration with several partners.
-For example, we are collaborating with local farmers to integrate native tree species in organic farming including yerba mate, Ilex paraguariensis, a product that is sold as certified organic tea locally and internationally (Guayaki, EcoTeas products).
+We are collaborating with local farmers to integrate native tree species in organic farming including yerba mate, Ilex paraguariensis, a product that is sold as certified organic tea locally and internationally.
 We are studying soils and productivity in the organic farms, comparing with conventional monocultures of the yerba mate crop.
-In addition we are collaborating with local tobacco companies to encourage farmers to plant native trees in the tobacco farms, to improve water yield and quality.

 In Bahia, Brazil, in collaboration with local Universities, CEPLAC (Center for Cacao Promotion and Research), and the Center for Environmental Studies of the Michelin Tire Company, we are examining alternatives for restoration of the highly endangered Atlantic Forest, using different strategies according to the degree of degradation found in the landscape.
-We are following up the natural regeneration of secondary forests as it may happen when degradation conditions are not extremely harsh; encouraging or accelerating regeneration of secondary forests using enrichment planting techniques when degradation level is intermediate; and, when restoration thresholds are too large, we are reforesting the lands with mixed plantations of native species.
-Also the Atlantic Forest region of Brazil, we have experiments in the Aracruz (Fibira ) Company, Espiritu Santo, to replace eucalyptus plantations with native species.
-We are using eucalypts to serve as nurses for encouraging growth of valuable native tree species, planting native tree seedlings in contrasting environments: under the canopy of eucalypts, in association with eucalypts, and in the open.
+We are encouraging or accelerating regeneration of secondary forests using enrichment planting techniques when degradation level is intermediate; and, when restoration thresholds are too large, we are reforesting the lands with mixed plantations of native species.
+We have experiments in the Aracruz (Fibria) Company, Espiritu Santo, to replace eucalyptus plantations with native species, using eucalypts as nurses for encouraging growth of valuable native tree species, planting native tree seedlings in contrasting environments: under the canopy of eucalypts, in association with eucalypts, and in the open.